johnmlilly/johnsblog/src/blog/how-i-became-a-web-developer.md

 Here’s why it fits me:

-1.  **It’s a Growing Path**: There’s always more to learn—JavaScript, frameworks, new tools.
+1.  **It’s a Growing Path**: There’s always more to learn.
 Every challenge is a chance to get better and improve your skillset.

 2.  **I’m in Control**: I’m choosing this career path and shaping it to fit my life, not the other way around.
 My family comes first and having a flexible work-life balance in this field is the perfect fit for me.

-3.  **It Matches Me**: I’m a builder at heart—Legos, websites, apps—and I thrive on solving tough problems.
+3.  **It Matches Me**: I’m a builder at heart and I thrive on solving tough problems.
 I love digging into a challenge.
 I’m not a designer by trade, but I’ve improved by learning CSS and crafting simple, minimalistic designs.
 It’s like building a Lego model: every piece has to fit just right to create a great experience.

 ## Best Advice I Got